opengeospatial/ogcapi-maps/README.md

 ## Overview

 *IMPORTANT NOTE: The description in this README.md can be older than the one in the [standard](core/standard) draft.
-In case of discrepancy, the standard draft takes precedence.*
+In case of discrepancy, the standard draft takes precedence (last update 2022-11-17).*

 OGC API - Maps specifies building blocks for Web APIs providing maps representing geospatial data.
+These building blocks can be combined with several origins such as the ones suggested in the Origin Conformance Classes.
+To build a full URL substitute the "..." for the origin URL (e.g., `.../map` becomes `{datasetRoot}/collections/{collectionId}/map`).

 **Get a map**